Recipe by Lynfred Brand Ambassador Laura Lorenz

 1-2 garlic cloves, smashed and skins removed*

-¾ cup full fat ricotta (drained so there is no liquid) *
+¾ cup full-fat ricotta (drained so there is no liquid) *

-¼ cup grated parmesan
+¼ cup grated Parmesan

 1 ball of fresh mozzarella, torn and dried on a towel

-Red pepper flake, to taste
+Red pepper flakes, to taste

 Dried oregano, to taste

-1 tomato thinly sliced, and dried on a towel*
+1 tomato, thinly sliced, and dried on a towel*

 Cornmeal (optional to prevent sticking)